Forgot password

 Barrage (E) - A standard barrage attack.

-Flaming Roundhouse Kick (R) - A roundhouse kick that applies fire.
+Flaming Roundhouse Kick (R) - A 180-degree kick that knocks and burns all targets hit.

-Aerial Stand Pilot (G) - Enters aerial pilot mode.
+Aerial Stand Pilot (V) - Enters aerial pilot mode.

 Pros & Cons